bnb-chain/greenfield-tendermint/README.md

 ## Key features

-We implement several key features based on the Tendermint fork:
+We implement several key features based on the CometBFT fork:

 * Vote Pool.
 Vote pool is used to collect votes from different validators for off-chain consensus.
 Currently, it is mainly used for cross chain and data availability challenge in Greenfield blockchain.